Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

-The estimates of the parameters of the core model for each HD DCC-HEAVY version are reported in Table 3.
-The results demonstrate that the coefficients in columns III-V noticeably differ for the three models, implying distinct dynamics of the variances of factors.\\ In each case, the average estimate of the \(b_h\) parameter is much smaller compared to standard GARCH models, while the average estimates of the \(a_h^+\) and \(a_h^-\) parameters are much larger compared to conventional ARCH terms.
-In line with the findings of \cite{shephard2010realising}, \cite{noureldin2012multivariate}, and \cite{bauwens2022dcc}, these results suggest that the dynamics of conditional variances are better captured by realized variances than by squared returns.
-Columns VI-VII present the parameter estimates of the correlations, implying rather responsive series.\footnote{The conditional models for individual assets (e.g., Table 4) would suggest very persistent correlations typically found in the literature.
-However, these estimates cannot be directly associated with the correlations between the individual assets and factors because we model the dynamics of the (Fisher transformed) vectors of correlations and not the correlation elements directly, as opposed to the variance parameters.}\\
+In each case, the average estimate of the \(b_h\) parameter is much smaller compared to standard GARCH models, while the average estimates of the \(a_h^+\) and \(a_h^-\) parameters are much larger compared to conventional ARCH terms.
+In line with the findings of, e.g., \cite{BauwensXu2022HEAVY}, \cite{noureldin2012multivariate}, \cite{shephard2010realising}, etc., these results suggest that the dynamics of conditional variances are better captured by realized variances than by squared returns.
+Columns VI-VII present the parameter estimates of the correlations, implying persistent series typically found in the literature.

-All the three FF factors exhibit a significant leverage effect with respect to underlying monthly and daily returns, i.e., the greater \(a_h^-\) and \(a_m^-\) parameters compared to \(a_h^+\) and \(a_m^+\), respectively.
-Thus, one of the main stylized facts of the financial return series, i.e., the stronger impact of negative returns on the volatility, seems incorporated in the dynamics of the FF portfolio returns.
-The same conclusion no longer holds with the addition of a momentum factor.\\ In Figure 4, we plot realized variances and correlations for the market and HML factors against fitted conditional variances and correlations via benchmark “4F-HD DCC-HEAVY'' model.
-Clearly, conditional variances track the corresponding realized series closely.
-In addition, Figure 4 demonstrates a significant temporal variation in the correlation dynamics of selected factors, suggesting the potential importance of defining a time-varying specification for the factor covariances.
+In general, all the factors exhibit a significant leverage effect with respect to underlying (intra-)daily returns, i.e., the greater \(a_h^-\) and \(a_m^-\) parameters compared to \(a_h^+\) and \(a_m^+\), respectively.
+Thus, one of the main stylized facts of the financial return series, i.e., the stronger impact of negative returns on volatility, seems incorporated in the dynamics of the ETF-based portfolio returns.

-In our empirical analyses, we estimate the conditional models for the cross-section of \(N=20\) individual assets (see Section 5.1).
-The corresponding estimation results for the “FF-HD DCC-HEAVY'' model are reported in Table 4.\\ Again, the effects of the lagged realized variances on the current conditional variances are high, on average.
-Thus, we confirm the realized measures as more informative about volatility than the squared returns.
-Correspondingly, the average \(a_{i,h}^-\) exceeds \(a_{i,h}^+\), indicating the presence of a leverage effect.
-Ultimately, the coefficients associated with the dynamics of the realized variances of individual stocks are relatively dispersed, implying distinct dynamics of the corresponding series.